Licensed Clinical Psychologist

 If you disagree with the outcome—such as the presence or absence of a diagnosis—you’re welcome to seek a second opinion from another qualified psychologist.
 Please note that once an evaluation is completed, the results and diagnostic conclusions are final.
 Modifying a diagnosis solely at a client's request would be unethical and is not permitted.

 Fenton Psychological Services stands apart by offering a truly individualized, clinician-directed experience—not just a quick online screening.
-All ADHD and Autism evaluations are conducted one-on-one by a Licensed Clinical Psychologist, ensuring that each client receives a thorough and nuanced assessment grounded in clinical expertise.
+All evaluations are conducted one-on-one by a Licensed Clinical Psychologist, ensuring that each client receives a thorough and nuanced assessment grounded in clinical expertise.
 Rather than relying on automated or asynchronous processes, every evaluation includes a live clinical interview, age-appropriate testing, and behavior rating scales.
 A dedicated feedback session is scheduled to walk through the results, answer your questions, and provide tailored recommendations—including referrals and coordination of care within your community when needed.
 You’ll also receive a detailed psychological report, personally written, signed, and delivered within 3 to 5 weeks.
 This level of attention and continuity of care is rarely found among standard online testing services.

 Why is a psychological evaluation report needed?